CarlosAlegreUr/InputControl-SmartContract-DesignPattern/README.md

 <hr/>

 # ENSURES YOUR FUNCTIONS ARE ONLY CALLED WITH CERTAIN VALUES AS INPUTS DEPENDING ON THE CALLER

-The code in this repo hasn't been tested or improved yet but I think it already gives good idea of what it is.
+The code in this repo has only been tested in the hardhat local network during 1 afternoon.
+Should work though.

 If further elaboration or development please mention me in your work.

 😉 https://github.com/CarlosAlegreUr 😉

 <hr/>

 ## 🙀 A PROBLEM THAT SOLVES 🙀

-Imagine you have an NFT collection and you have to update a token URI due to some improvement to your client's NFT.
+Imagine you have an NFT collection and you have to update a token URI due to some improvement for your client's NFT.

 Making the ""updateURI()"" function only callable by you will force your client to hope and trust that you will call it passing a correct URI.

-Using an InputControl you now can make that function external and let your client call the function with a token URI he previously knows points to the correct data.
+Using InputControl now yous can make that function external and let your client call the function with a token URI he previously knows points to the correct data.

-And the client can't cheat either because InputControl uses hash values derived from the inputs' values to check if the input is what it was agreed to be.
+And the client can't cheat either.
+This is because InputControl uses hash values derived from the inputs' values to check if the input is what it was agreed to be.
 😊